-How to Become an SEO Expert
+How to become an SEO expert in 3 easy steps

 One of the more in-demand and better-paying freelance jobs out there right now is the SEO expert.
 SEO, which stands for “Search Engine Optimization,” is a major focus for business owners right now, as they look to grow their online influence and e-commerce sales through better placements in the major search engines – especially Google, Bing, and Yahoo.
 But SEO isn’t just something you can pick up in a day, and most companies don’t always have enough staff to stay on top of all the new updates and what’s required to master SEO.

 With trends changing weekly, it’s important for most companies to have a dedicated professional available to keep up with all the updates and be willing to implement changes on a site level (as well as a marketing level).
 The job of an SEO expert is to keep companies competitive through search – no matter what the landscape or tech requirements.

 What does this mean for you?
 If you have SEO skills, understand basic marketing principles, and are willing to work hard and continuously learn, you may have what it takes to earn $45,000 a year or more as a freelance SEO expert.
 (See the complete breakdown of what an SEO expert can make here.)